Shop

 Books 3 & 4 Membership

-You can still get Severo Sarduy’s Footwork: Selected Poems translated by David Francis, as well Lao Yang's Pee Poems, translated by Lynn Xu and Joshua Edwards.
+You can still get Severo Sarduy’s Footwork: Selected Poems translated by David Francis, as well Yang Licai’s Pee Poems, translated by Lynn Xu and Joshua Edwards (the second edition).
 Also extra stuff!
 And your name in the back of our books!

 Books 1 & 2 Membership